 What is Britney Spears’ net worth?
 That’s a question that’s been asked for years since a conservatorship was created for her estate in 2008.
-Now, amid drama with her dad and the #FreeBritney movement, more and more fans have questions about how much the pop star is worth and why she still doesn’t have control over her own income.
+Now, after her conservatorship is officially over, more and more fans have questions about how much the pop star is worth and how much money is back in her control.

 Britney became a household name in the music world in 1998 when she debuted with her first single, “…Baby One More Time,” at 16 years old.
 The song shot to number one on the Billboard charts, and it didn’t take long before Britney was crowned as the new Princess of Pop.
-In the 10 years after her debut, Britney went on to have success with songs like “Toxic” and “Oop!… I Did It Again.”
-She won a Grammy and was one of the well-known pop stars in the world at that time.
+In the 10 years after her debut, Britney went on to have success with songs like “Toxic” and “Oops!… I Did It Again.”
+She won a Grammy and was one of the most well-known pop stars in the world at that time.
 Then, everything changed in 2007.
 Six months after she had finalized her divorce from her then-husband Kevin Federline (with whom shares two sons, Sean and Jayden), Britney was admitted into a drug rehabilitation center.
 The next day, she was photographed shaving her head with electric clippers and admitted herself into several other treatment facilities.

 What is Britney Spears’ conservatorship?